microshare/microshare.github.io/docs/2/installer/quick-start/faq-about-installations.md

 ### Q. How can I tell the difference between the Tabs Temperature/ Humidity and the Air Quality Sensor?
 <br>
 A. To differentiate your devices, look at the information on the back.
-The Air Quality sensor has the model number ‘TBHV110’ and the temperature humidity sensor has the model number ‘TBHH100’.
+The Air Quality sensor has the model number ‘TBHV110’ and the Temperature/ Humidity sensor has the model number ‘TBHH100’.
 <br>

 {% include image.html url="/assets/img/Install_FAQ_3.png" width="550" height="550" description="Motion Sensor" %}